Gabriel-Mutum/College-Projects/README.md

 ## 🚀 Purpose & Why This Repo

-The main goal of this repository is to keep a record of different exercises, demos, and projects I’ve worked on — from small scripts to full web apps — so I can revisit them, build on them, or showcase them as examples of my work and learning path.
+The main goal of this repository is to keep a record of different exercises, demos, and projects I’ve worked on during college — from small scripts to full web apps — so I can revisit them, build on them, or showcase them as examples of my work and learning path.

 ## 📂 Repository Layout (example)